iodigital-com/figex/README.md

 - `kebab`: The name in kebab case
 - `pascal`: The name in pascal case

 #### Figma
 - `file`: The Figma file name
 - `last_modified`: Last modified date of the Figma file
 - `version`: The version of the Figma file

 #### Scale
 - `scale`: The scale as floating point number as configured
 - `name_prefix`: The prefix of the filename as configured
 - `name_suffix`: The suffix of the filename as configured

 ## Build the project
 - Clone the Git
 - To test, open in Android Studio and
-  - Create a `.figmatoken` file containing your token in `figma-exporter/.figmatoken`
+  - Create a `.figmatoken` file containing your token in `figex/.figmatoken`
-  - Create a `sampleconfig.json` file with a config in `figma-exporter/.sampleconfig.json`
   - Run the `Run sample` configuration
 - `./gradlew clean build` will build the project and create files in `figma-exported/build/distributions`